Musicals101.com

 Actress, singer

 b.
 Oct.
-27, 1922 (San Diego, CA)
+27, 1922 (San Diego, CA) - d.
+Feb.
+22, 2018 (

 This exuberant, much-loved comedienne got her start in vaudeville as "Baby Nanette."
-She made her screen debut in several "Our Gang" comedy shorts, and later played such minor roles as Mistress Margaret Radcliffe in The Private Lives of Elizabeth and Essex (1939).
+She made her screen debut in several "Our Gang" comedy shorts, and later played Mistress Margaret Radcliffe in The Private Lives of Elizabeth and Essex (1939).
 Unable to make further headway in Hollywood, Fabray headed to Broadway, where her fresh-scrubbed looks and jubilant personality made her an immediate audience favorite in the revue Meet the People (1940).
 After appearances in the hit musicals Let's Face It (1941) and By Jupiter (1943), she won further attention in the less successful My Dear Public (1943) and Jackpot (1944), and took over the lead role in the long-running Bloomer Girl (1945).
 Fabray achieved full stardom when she originated the role of Sarah Longstreet in High Button Shoes (1947), introducing "Papa, Won't You Dance With Me?" and sharing "I Still Get Jealous" with co-star Jack McCauley.

-Despite Fabray's extraordinary appeal and solid musical talent, Broadway seemed incapable of creating another effective vehicle for her.
+Despite Fabray's extraordinary appeal and solid musical talent, Broadway seemed incapable of creating another popular vehicle for her.
 She received the Tony Award for Best Actress in a Musical for her performance as Susan Cooper in the innovative but short lived Love Life (1948).
 Fabray went on to star in Arms and the Girl (1950) and Make a Wish (1951) – both critical and commercial disappointments.
 Fabray returned to Hollywood for MGM's The Band Wagon (1953), sharing the hilarious "Triplets" number with co-stars Fred Astaire and Jack Buchannan.
-She received a Tony nomination playing First Lady Nell Henderson in Irving Berlin's Mr. President (1962) – her last appearance in a Broadway musical to date.
+She received a Tony nomination playing First Lady Nell Henderson in Irving Berlin's Mr. President (1962), her last appearance in a Broadway musical to date.

 Harrison, Rex